shaik-rehan-uddin/CLCM3504-FINAL-EXAM/README.md

-# LAB-CLCM-3404-DOCKER-LAB
+# CLCM 3504 - Final Exam - TechCo Website Updagrade

-Lab of CLCM-3404 Course to deploy a static site with Docker and Github Actions
+Final Exam of CLCM-3504 Course to Upgrade the Exisiting website with Docker and Github Actions

 ## Technologies used :

 - HTML, CSS, JavaScript
 - Docker
 - GitHub Actions